 Test, Test, Test

 This may seem obvious, but the importance of testing your backup strategy cannot be understated.
 This is especially critical if a disaster has happened.
-Similarly to a disaster recovery plan, your backup plan must be tested periodically in order to avoid a loss of data and credibility from users.
+Similar to a disaster recovery plan, your backup plan must be tested periodically in order to avoid a loss of data and credibility from users.
 Ideally, testing your data backup plan would be an element within a test of your disaster recovery plan.

 If you’re on the hunt for a backup and disaster recovery solution, consider consulting our Backup and Disaster Recovery Buyer’s Guide!